chumaky/datero-docs/docs/installation.md

 ---
 description: Datero data platform installation guide.
 ---

-# Installation

 `Datero` is available in containerized format.
 There are two ways to run it: